The way companies and customers interact with each other gets more and more interesting each year.

 The downside is that it’s quite slow.
 The fact that communication is not instant often means that agents will feel that they can postpone the reply.
 It may not be perfect, but it’s a lot more manageable than phone.

 Live chat is the king of efficiency when it comes to contacting customers in real time.
-A skilled agent can keep up with several chats at the same time.
+A skilled agent can keep up with several chats at the same time (you don’t have to believe me, sign up for a 30-day trial and test for yourself).

 Social media support can be as quick as live chat but agents may often have to direct the cases to other channels because some things like credit card information can’t be discussed when everybody’s looking.